GFDRR/rdl-jkan/_datasets/rooftop-classification-map-of-dominica-and-saint-lucia.md

   email: tisabelle@worldbank.org
   name: Isabelle Tingzon
   url: https://issa-tingzon.github.io/
-dataset_id: ortho_DOM
+dataset_id: ortho_OECS
-description: Building footprint polygons of Dominica with corresponding roof type and roof material attributes predicted from RGB orthophotos taken in 2018-2019, in the aftermath of Hurricane Maria.
+description: Building footprint polygons in Dominica and Saint Lucia with corresponding roof type and roof material attributes predicted from RGB orthophotos taken in 2018-2019, in the aftermath of Hurricane Maria.
 details: 'The vector dataset depicts building footprint polygons of Dominica with corresponding roof type and roof material attributes.
 The categories for roof type